 There are many different methods available when assembling lingerie, from specialised machines for each different stitch, to hand finishing each garment.
-We wanted to talk you through the ways in which we make our lingerie in our gorgeous boutique in the heart of Brighton.
+We wanted to talk you through the ways in which we make our lingerie in our gorgeous studio in Brighton.

 What is a lock stitch?

 A lock stitch is one of the most basic stitches you can sew and can be found on just about any garment you own.
 It is a simple straight stitch, which can be used for construction, - for example, creating a seam or for more decorative purposes, such as topstitching.

 A lock stitch can also be used to baste pieces of fabric together.
 In this case, a longer and looser stitch will be used to temporarily hold fabrics together.
 When the second, stronger stitch is added, the original baste stitch can be removed easily due to its loose nature.

 But lock stitches shouldn’t be used on stretch fabrics, as the stitch will break easily under tension.

 What is the difference between a one-step zigzag and a three-step zigzag?

 Zigzag stitches allow the seams of a garment to stretch without breaking the threads.
 There are two types of zigzag stitches: a one-step zigzag and a three-step zigzag.

 The one-step zigzag stitch can be used around the raw edges of a garment to prevent them from further fraying, without the added bulk of a seam.
 We use this method when attaching the lace trims to our Bella ranges.